Margaret Murray Washington: Career

 After the death of her husband in 1915, Washington worked to improve the educational system for black Americans.
 She became deeply involved in domestic education for mothers in Tuskegee and in supporting schools for children at surrounding plantations.

 As with the programs advocated by her husband, Margaret Murray Washington focused on domestic and vocational education.
-She became involved in interracial cooperation and participated in the path-breaking Memphis Women's Inter-Racial Conference in 1920.
+She became involved in interracial cooperation and participated in the Memphis Women's Inter-Racial Conference in 1920.

 Death

 Margaret Murray Washington remained at The Oaks until her death in 1925.
 She is buried in the university cemetery, next to her husband.

 Legacy

 In 1972, Washington was inducted into the Alabama Women's Hall of Fame.

+Washington was inducted as an honorary member of Delta Sigma Theta sorority.